mmcnicol/presentations/micro-frontends.md

   * can reduce the overall complexity of the frontend
   * can enable developers to quickly and effectively deliver value to customers
   * reduce cognitive load - work on smaller projects - avoid working on a huge code base
+  * potentially reduce need to strictly adhere to a single project structure (grouping & naming of packages, classes)
   * promotes establishing a bounded context (a DDD concept)
-  * potentially reduce need to strictly adhere to a single project structure (grouping & naming of packages, classes)
+  * build isolated and loosely coupled services
   * potentially reduce project build time
 * for production
   * reduce release size/risk - avoid releasing the whole app - release smaller things which reflect just what has changed - deploy independently